originjs/docs/docs/en/guide/cli/start/README.md

 ## Launch it

-For development, just change path into your project root directory and launch it:
+For development, change path into your project root directory and launch it:

 ```shell
 cd <app-name>
 npm run dev  #yarn dev
 ```

 Then you can debug your project in the browser.
-The Vite server will execute lightning fast HMR when you update the page files.
+Vite server will execute lightning fast HMR when you update the page files.

-Origin.js also provides command to create a Vite server.
+Origin.js is also able to create Vite server.
 It might support creating Webpack server as well in the future.

 ```shell
 ori dev [options]
 ```

-The server is based on Vite, so you can set [Vite server options](https://vitejs.dev/config/#server-host) in `vite.config.ts` to config your server.
+Server is based on Vite, so you can set [Vite server options](https://vitejs.dev/config/#server-host) in `vite.config.ts` to config your server.

 ### Options